RetroDECK/ES-DE/THEMES-DEV.md

 * The concept of _features_ is gone
 * The `<formatVersion>` tag is gone as tracking theme versions doesn't make much sense after all
 * The `video` element properties `showSnapshotNoVideo` and `showSnapshotDelay` have been removed
+* The `forceUppercase` property has been replaced with the more versatile `letterCase` property
 * Correct theme structure is enforced more strictly than before, and deviations will generate error log messages and make the theme loading fail
+* Many additional elements and properties have been added, refer to the [Reference](THEMES-DEV.md#reference) section for more information

 Attempting to use any of the legacy logic in the new theme structure will make the theme loading fail, for example adding the _extra="true"_ attribute to any element.